Concrete18/Game-Save-Manager/README.md

 - File copying and other manipulations
 - Object oriented design
 - Full Logging System for most all actions and errors
-- Rust Code used as a Python Package via Maturin for speeding up the save search

 ## Config